-Chan Narith, a bureau chief of investigation and procedures for the National Police, said his officers looked broadly but selected items based on how relevant they were to the case.
+Chan Darith, a bureau chief of investigation and procedures for the National Police, said his officers looked broadly but selected items based on how relevant they were to the case.

 Sokong asked how police knew she had deleted data.

-“This phone had little data … almost no photos, and one of the two Facebook accounts had been changed,” Narith said, but Sokong persisted, asking when the deletions happened.
+“This phone had little data … almost no photos, and one of the two Facebook accounts had been changed,” Darith said, but Sokong persisted, asking when the deletions happened.

 Defense lawyer Lor Chunthy also questioned authorities’ methods.

 “You said you used a program to extract the data from the phone, and that it does not allow you to insert information.
 Can you say what the program is?”
 Chunthy asked.